KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

             -  You can rerun the stacking process from scratch by just pressing Start, so its easy to adjust parameters and rerun.

-            -  Its recommended to switch off Post Processing during early stages and come back to it later (see below).
+            -  It's recommended to switch off Post Processing during early stages and come back to it later (see below).
 To do this make sure the Deconv Amount, Denoise Amount and Sharpen Amount are all set to 0.